munirahd/munirahd.github.io/README.md

 ## Project Description
-The portfolio, crafted using vanilla JavaScript, SASS, and Webpack, is a professional showcase deployed on GitHub Pages.
-It's a testament to web development skills, featuring a range of projects and accomplishments.
+The portfolio, developed using vanilla JavaScript, SASS, and Webpack, is a personal project showcasing professional and creative work.
+It's deployed on GitHub Pages, offering a platform to dump all my work on.

 ### Live Site
 Accessible here: https://munirahd.github.io/